 Everyone heals differently, but most patients need between 4-12 months for the sinus lift and bone graft to heal.
 The healing process might seem slow, but it is absolutely necessary to lay the framework for strong, beautiful dental implants.
 In some rare instances, sinus lifts may be performed at the same time dental implant posts are installed, which can shorten the timeframe for receiving your final dental implants.

 Sinus lifts allow patients with deteriorated upper jaws, small jaws, or large sinuses to be eligible for dental implants.
 Sinus lifts can help patients with extensive previous bone loss caused by periodontal disease, cancer treatment, or trauma.
 Recovery from sinus lift surgery is straightforward, and typically involves a minimal amount of discomfort.
 Your Pittsburgh periodontist will monitor your condition carefully to make sure that you are healing well throughout your recovery.

 Implant dentistry in Pittsburgh, PA can help you to completely restore your smile.
-The Silberg Center for Dental Science is currently accepting new patients, and Dr. Silberg would love to talk with you about whether or not you are a candidate for dental implants.
+Pinnacle Center – Dental Implants & Periodontics is currently accepting new patients, and Dr. Silberg would love to talk with you about whether or not you are a candidate for dental implants.